MartianZoo/solarnet/README.md

 * It's not a way to *play* the game; for that see the excellent [open-source app](http://github.com/terraforming-mars/terraforming-mars) (which this is unrelated to).

 * It's a standalone library.
 Its only job is to *know the rules of the game*: who can do what when, and what happens if they do?
 It covers the "pure logic part" of the game.
+You can set up game situations and see what happens.
+(I do not blame you if it's quite incomprehensible what this could possibly useful for. :-))

 * Card behaviors etc. are written in a language called Pets that closely resembles the game's existing iconographic language.
 Examples: